tinruufu/friction/README.md

 for quick navigation between pages, you can swipe if you're on a touchscreen device, or you can use your arrow keys

-when you want something new, hit enter or the little x in the corner or reload the page or scroll, and it'll pick another thing for you
+when you want something new, hit enter or the little x in the corner or scroll, and it'll pick another thing for you

+if you do this accidentally, just hit back in your browser and you'll go back to the thing you were looking at before

 if you have something in particular in mind, press o or tap/click at the bottom left of the screen and you'll get a menu with a field you can type into to